 Every four years, the Pythian games, an important religious festival, was organized in Delphi to celebrate Apollo.
 The Games consisted primarily of musical contests, both singing and instrumental music, that were hosted in the Delphi theatre.

 Similarly to the Ancient Olympic Games, there were also athletic competitions.
 These were held in the Delphi stadium, which is a short walk up the hill from the ancient theatre.

 The ancient site of Delphi was excavated in the late 1800s.
 A theatrical performance was held in the theatre in 1927, as part of an ambitious cultural project.
 However, this was soon discontinued.

 Due to safety reasons, only a limited number of performances has been held here over the years.

 It is possible to get to Delphi on your own, by bus or rental car.
 However, I would suggest that you take an organized tour from Athens, as you will learn a lot more about the fascinating history of the place.

 Here is some more information about the Ancient site of Delphi, including how to visit.

 The ancient theater of Dodona is one of the largest ancient Greek theatres, with a capacity of around 18,000 people.
 It is located in the Region of Epirus, a short drive from the picturesque city of Ioannina.

-Dodoni was also the home of the earliest oracle in Greece, dating from the 3rd millennium BC.
-This was many centuries before Pythia, the oracle in Delphi, appeared.
+The area of Dodoni was the home of the earliest Oracle in Greece, dating from the 3rd millennium BC.
+This was many centuries before Pythia, the Oracle in Delphi, appeared.
 The first priests were male, but women priestesses appeared in later years.